ClearDemand/culture/talent_acquisition/data_engineer/data_engineer_coding_exercise.md

 ### User Story #5

 * Implement a reporting solution for the requiremnts outlined in the [Daily Metrics Report requirements from the Software Engineer Coding Exercise](../software_engineer/software_engineer_coding_exercise.md#user-story-4-see-daily-metrics)
+* Pay attention to the [general acceptance criteria above](#general-acceptance-criteria-1) for reports.

 ### User Story #6
 * Implement a reporting solution for the requiremnts outlined in the [Summary Report requirements from the Optional Software Engineer Coding Exercise](../software_engineer/software_engineer_coding_exercise_optional.md#user-story-5-view-a-summary-report)
+* Pay attention to the [general acceptance criteria above](#general-acceptance-criteria-1) for reports.

 ## Helpful Hints